barrelstrength/sprout-docs/docs/lists/plugin-settings.md

+---
+date: 2018-06-25
+description: Settings can be managed in the Control Panel or via a config file in config/sprout-lists.php
+---

 ## Settings

 Settings can be managed in the Control Panel _Sprout Lists → Settings_ or via a config file in `config/sprout-lists.php`